johncwaters/azdopr/README.md

 ### Focus on what matters

 Have dozens of projects but only work on a few?
 Use the project filter in settings to show only the PRs you care about.

+## Contributing

+We welcome contributions from the community!
+Whether it's bug fixes, new features, or documentation improvements, your help is appreciated.

+To get started:

+1. Read our [Contributing Guidelines](CONTRIBUTING.md) for development setup and workflow
+2. Look for issues labeled `good first issue` or `help wanted`
+3. Feel free to open an issue to discuss your ideas before starting work

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 John C. Waters

 ## Common Questions